In-Person Courses & Presentations

 In addition to in-person regional courses, we now offer regular personalized introductory webinars, an e-Learning resource and follow up data support web calls to schools nationally & internationally.
 Contact us to bring these powerful writing approaches to your school, wherever you are.

 The world moves forward – and so does writer’s workshop!
-Learn the latest cutting edge evidence-based practices for writing instruction.
-Create an environment that builds growth mindset, self-regulation, and strategic writing so students grow to independently use writing to communicate their ideas in ways that can make the world a better place.
-Using validated practices, particularly the Self-regulated Strategy Development framework, support students in a gradual release model in internalizing the writing process, reflecting on writing performance, and setting targeted goals for continued growth.
-Explore how to use student- and professionally-written mentor texts, memory aids, scaffolds and self-created graphic organizers, modeling, collaborative practice, self-monitoring, and peer feedback – all in ways that empower students to become skilled writers, and skilled critical thinkers.
+Learn how to combine writer’s workshop with latest cutting-edge evidence-based practices for writing text-based essays.
+Build growth mindset and self-regulation so students can strategically and independently use writing to communicate their ideas more effectively, in ways that can make the world a better place.
+Use validated practices (particularly Self-Regulated Strategy Development) to support students in a gradual release model in internalizing the writing process, reflecting on writing performance, and setting targeted goals for growth.
+Explore how to use student- and professionally-written mentor texts, memory aids, scaffolds and self-created graphic organizers, modeling, collaborative practice, self-monitoring, and peer feedback – all in ways that empower students to become skilled writers, and critical thinkers.
 These approaches welcome personalized learning and differentiation.
-Teachers will learn how to skillfully weave in writing instruction with self-regulation to encourage a community of writers who embrace the challenge of writing, with success and joy.
+Teachers will learn how to encourage a community of writers who embrace the challenge of writing, with success and joy.
 This approach is not a program but a pedagogy that can be woven into core programs or a balanced literacy approach.

 Use research-based methods to teach students the art of writing beautiful sentences and how the grammatical choices they make can impact their readers’ experience.
 Help students deeply understand what a sentence is (and is not), the major grammatical elements they can choose from when crafting sentences and how to add flair and complexity, while avoiding run ons and fragments.
 Hear the latest empirical research on how to teach sentence writing in authentic, embedded ways that will feel natural and most uplift overall writing quality.
 Learn strategies that students can use independently to enhance authentic word choice, as well as sentence expansion, variety and cohesion (within and across sentences).
 Also learn how to use sentence combining and artful sentence imitation to enhance depth, clarity and impact in writing.
 Simple manageable ways to assess and then differentiate sentence instruction in ways that support students who struggle and challenge students who excel will be shared.